DavidFW1960/bom-weather-card/README.md

 To use the basic card, you will also need the /<config-dir>/www/icons/bom_icons which are contained in [bom_icons.zip](https://github.com/DavidFW1960/bom-weather-card/blob/master/bom_icons.zip )

 You should end up with the following folders:
+This structure is after all configuration is done.
+If you install via HACS you must still configure the package/yaml and icons manually.
 HACS:-
 ~~~~
 └── ...